taylorsongj/cs131_notes_dev/_chapters/recognition/visual_bag_of_words.md

 These texton histograms can be used as features in classification frameworks.

 <a name='Subtopic 2-2'></a>
-### Origin2- Bag-of-words models for text analysis
+### Origin 2: Bag-of-words models for text analysis
 The other origin of the visual bag of words framework lies in text analysis.
 The goal of this method, used in natural language processing, is to run topic detection on a document.
 The bag of words model of text analysis disregards sentence structure and word order, attempting to characterize a document by word frequency.
 For example, a visualization of the bag of words of the State of the Union in 1948 gives an idea of the topics that were discussed.

 <div class="fig figcenter fighighlight">